sandialabs/cantrilbat/Electrode/src/README_GFCEO.txt

 **************************************************************************************************

-The Electrode_Integrator uses the multiple inheritance class construct to make all Electrode objects an inheritor from Cantera::ResidJacEval.
+The Electrode_Integrator uses the multiple inheritance class construct to make all Electrode objects an inheritor from Zuzax::ResidJacEval.
 Therefore that method is not available for the GFCEO problem.

  Electrode_CSTR::evalResidNJ